Zentro/carbon/README.md

 ## Installation

-**NOTE: This is meant to be done on a Linux machine, there are no instructions for Windows.**
+**NOTE: Linux is the the only supported operating system by carbon, no instructions will be provided for Windows.**

 ### Quick setup